redknight30/world/characters/rednight.md

-He is the most powerfull wore
+He is the most powerfull commando.